Innovation: a lot of opportunities

 The email form was useful to gather the amount of people interested.
 I’ve made a Google Adwords campaign of $ 10.00 per day per product that I wanted to text, during a month.

-Below is a partial result for this validation:
+Below is a partial result of this validation:

-This image is a screen of Unbounce.
-After 30 days of tests, I ended up with 216 email addresses interested on ContaCal — the product I’ve launched that is running until today — and 1,043 pageviews, giving me 20.7% in conversion rate.
+This image is a screen of unbounce.
+After 30 days of tests, I ended up with 216 email addresses interested on ContaCal — the product I launched in 2011 that is running until today — and 1,043 pageviews, giving me 20.7% in conversion rate.

-For those who don’t know, ContaCal is a nutrition journal in which users record what they ate and the system informs the total amount of calories, with a twist.
+For those who don’t know, ContaCal is a nutrition journal in which users record their eating and the system informs the total amount of calories, with a twist.
 Aside the total amount of calories, it also informs the quality of calories through a color system.
 The colors indicate how healthy that food is.
-If the calories are red, it is best to avoid.
+If the calories are red, it is best to avoid them.
 Yellow calories can be ingested moderately.
 And the green calories have no restriction.

 The total cost of this test was R$ 990.00:

-- Unbounce site: free for 30 days; after this period, R$ 85.00 per month for up to 5 different domains that I would want to test at the same time.
+- Unbounce site: free for 30 days; after this period, $ 85.00 per month for up to 5 different domains that I would want to test at the same time.

-Each new idea costs R$ 30.00 by domain .br, and another R$ 300.00 per month with a Google Adwords campaign if we make an investment of R$ 10.00 per day.
+Each new idea costs $ 30.00 by domain .br, and other $ 300.00 per month with a Google Adwords campaign if we make an investment of $ 10.00 per day.

-A very important point to notice is that ContaCal was not necessarily the best of the 3 opportunities, but the one that I was able to communicate best.
-Therefore, this validation is interesting, for it helps not only to test the idea of a product but also our capacity to communicate it properly.
+A very important point to notice is that ContaCal was not necessarily the best of opportunities, but the best one for me to communicate.
+Therefore, this validation is interesting, for it helps not only to test the idea of a product but its capacity to communicate as well.